 Palace of Pleasure made their debut on the Norwegian electronica scene in 1996, and have released six albums.
 Both Emperor Norton (1997) and Popaganda (1999) was rewarded with Norwegian Grammy Awards for best dance albums.
-The last album release is Lifelong Fury (2008), since then the band have released the EP Keep Your Guitar in a Dark Place (2014).
-So things tend to go a bit slow these days.
-But there will probably be more albums.

-P.O.P. have also produced music for television, cooperated with performance artists and theatre groups, and written text and music for a children’s sci-fi radio drama.
+Palace of Pleasure have also produced music for television, cooperated with performance artists and theatre groups, and written text and music for a children’s sci-fi radio drama.

 The band consists of (l-r)